Limited Gradient Descent: Learning With Noisy Labels: Prerequisites of Learning with Noisy Labels

 \begin{lemma} Consider a $k$-class classification problem.
 Suppose that the labels of $r$ samples are all polluted by symmetric noise.
-The label-shifting operation is defined as $\hat{y} = MOD (y+1,k)$, where $y$ is a polluted label and $\hat{y}$ is the label-shifting result of $y$.
+The label-shifting operation is defined as $\hat{y} = MOD (y+1,k)$ \footnote {MOD is the modulo operation.
+For instance, $MOD(2,5)=2$ and $MOD(6,5)=1$.}, where $y$ is a polluted label and $\hat{y}$ is the label-shifting result of $y$.
 Then, after the $r$ labels are shifted, $\frac{r}{k-1}$ samples will attain true labels. \end{lemma}

 \begin{proof} Assume the sample set $P$, the labels of which are all polluted by symmetric noise.
 The sample subset with the label $y=j$ is $P_j$, the number of samples of which is $r_j$.
-Recall that the symmetric noise follows a uniform distribution.
-The labels of $P_j$ are distributed on $\{1,\cdots,j-1,j+1,\cdots,k\}$ with equal probability $\frac{1}{k-1}$.
+Recall that symmetric noise follows a uniform distribution.
+The labels of $P_j$ are distributed along $\{0,1,\cdots,j-1,j+1,\cdots,k-1\}$ with equal probabilities $\frac{1}{k-1}$.
 After the labels of $P_j$ are shifted, $\frac{r_j}{k-1}$ samples will attain true labels.

-The label shifting of the samples with other labels leads to similar conclusions.
+The label shifting of samples with other labels leads to similar conclusions.
 After all the labels of $P$ are shifted, the number of samples that attain true labels is

 \end{proof}